edegagneOptimizely/optimizelyWebX-ProjectJs/README.md

 # optimizely-ProjectJs
-Useful javascript functions for use in Optimizley Web Experimentation ProjectJs.
+Useful javascript functions to use in Optimizley Web Experimentation ProjectJs.

 ## PJS-One Trust Consent
 This javascript function will check the One Trust OptanonConsent cookie and verify if consent is given for a specific OneTrust group.